Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 That is the reason why tokens are exposed as `@objc open` to be available and oveeridable anywhere.

 To keep the same semantics as the ones used in our specifications, _typealias_ are used to as to make the links to _primitive types_ and our logic of _tokens_.
-These type aliases are avaialble for those who want too make their own theme.
+These type aliases are available for those who want too make their own theme.

 Example with ``ColorSemanticTokens``: